On this page

-Exposure Guideline Comments: TLV®) = Threshold Limit Value.
+Exposure Guideline Comments: TLV® = Threshold Limit Value.
 TWA = Time-Weighted Average.
+OTO = Ototoxicant (chemical has the potential to cause hearing impairment alone or in combination with noise, even below 85dBA).
 A4 = Not classifiable as a human carcinogen.
+BEI® = Biological Exposure Index.

 Engineering Controls: Use a local exhaust ventilation and enclosure, if necessary, to control amount in the air.
 For large scale use of this product: use non-sparking ventilation systems, approved explosion-proof equipment and intrinsically safe electrical systems in areas where this product is used and stored.
 Control static electricity discharges which includes bonding of equipment to ground.

 What Personal Protective Equipment (PPE) is needed when working with toluene?Back to top